Communicable Diseases Policy

 - Displays or posts of offensive sexually suggestive pictures or materials on College District property.

-The chief student affairs officer or designee promptly investigates and addresses all complaints of sexual harassment and other harassment filed against a student whether the complaint is brought forward by another student or an Alamo Colleges employee as set out by Board policy (F.4.3.1).
-Neither the Alamo Colleges nor any college employee, agent, or student may retaliate against a student who in good faith reports perceived sexual or other harassment.
+The chief student affairs officer or designee promptly investigates and addresses all complaints of sexual harassment and other harassment filed against a student whether the complaint is brought forward by another student or an Alamo Colleges District employee as set out by Board policy (F.4.3.1).
+Neither the Alamo Colleges District nor any college employee, agent, or student may retaliate against a student who in good faith reports perceived sexual or other harassment.

 Strategies of Behavioral Intervention (SOBI)

-The Alamo Colleges are committed to a safe and supportive learning and working environment for all students, staff, faculty, and visitors.
+The colleges in the Alamo Colleges District are committed to a safe and supportive learning and working environment for all students, staff, faculty, and visitors.
 The unfortunate reality is that a small number of individuals may exhibit disruptive or threatening behavior in classrooms, lab areas, offices, field sites, and other educational settings, or via electronic means such as email, discussion boards, online meeting spaces, and audio video conferencing.
 Students may report such behaviors through a Behavioral Incident Report or through the Ethics hotline toll-free (866-294-3696).
 Reports may be submitted anonymously.
 A SOBI Guide is available to assist students in determining appropriate action when another student’s behavior is of concern.
 An Incident Reporting form is available online.

 Student Complaints & Grievance Procedures